nop-s/blog/_posts/2019-12-17-Docker-GPU-passthrough.md

 # Docker and NVIDIA GPU Passthrough

 The release of Docker 19.03+ has builtin support for GPU passthrough with the `--gpus` directive.
-This change deprecates some packaging that NVIDIA had to enable pass through for their GPUs and makes the entire process easier.
+This change deprecates some packaging that NVIDIA had to enable passthrough for their GPUs and makes the entire process easier to use.
 However there are still a couple of gotchas.
 The "general" fix to enable access to the GPU for all capabilities is adding the following environment variables to the docker run/launch:
 1. NVIDIA_DRIVER_CAPABILITIES=all
 2. NVIDIA_VISIBLE_DEVICES=all
 3. gpus=all